Jebala people: Language

+The Jbala people primarily speak Moroccan Arabic with lesser or greater degrees of Berber.
+There is also a significant amount of influence from French and Spanish whilst incorporating foreign languages from radio stations.

-The variety of Arabic spoken by the Jbala falls under the sub-dialect grouping of shamali Arabic.
-Together with shamali, the jebli dialect belongs to the so-called Pre-Hilali or Non-Hilali group of Maghrebi Arabic, sometimes also referred to as ‘mountaineer Arabic’.
-This term was introduced by Marçais and Colin, who argued that the first arabicization of Northern Africa took place long before the migration of the Bani Hilal tribe in the 12th-13th centuries.
+The variety of Arabic spoken by the Jbala is known as Jebli Arabic which falls under the sub-dialect grouping of Shamali Arabic.
+Shamali Arabic including Jebli Arabic belongs to the Pre-Hilalian or Non-Hilali group of Maghrebi Arabic - a term that introduced by French Orientalists William Marçais and Georges Séraphin Colin, who argued that the first arabicization of Northern Africa took place long before the migration of the Bani Hilal tribe in the 12th-13th centuries.
 The pre-Hilali group consists of the Jebli dialect together with the dialects spoken in other North African cities.
 The Jbala, together with several groups of population inhabiting the Algerian and Tunisian part of the Tell Atlas, were the first Imazighen (Berbers) who arabicised their language, probably due to their proximity to the old route that once connected Fes (as well as Tlemcen and Constantine) with Mediterranean ports, especially with those located in al-Andalus.
 As the most archaic group of Arabic dialects in the region, the Pre-Hilali dialects are characterised by a strong influence from Berber on all levels—phonetic, morphological, and lexical.
+There are differences between the Jebli dialect spoken by the northern Jbala and southern Jbala.

 Clothing

+Reed hats, known as sheshiyas,Curtis 2015 are a traditional feature of Jebala dress for both genders.
+They're often decorated with multi-coloured yarn pompoms.
+Women's hats are often adorned with woven woollen tassels and roping in black, white and red variations.

-The traditional clothing for women includes shawls called "mendils" made from cotton or wool.
+Jebala women wear shawls called mendils made from cotton or wool.
 These rectangular shawls are often woven in stripes of white and red in the region.
 They are wrapped around the waist to form skirts.
-They are also used as shawls and for holding babies or goods on the back or front of the body.
+They are also for holding babies or goods on the back or front of the body.

 The traditional man's outer garment is the djellaba, a one-piece cotton or woolen cloak with a pointed hood.
 In the Jebala region, the wool is usually undyed so dark brown and off-white colours are common.
 White djellabas are worn for religious festivals.
+Historically, the djellaba of the Jebala had embroidery and multi-coloured pompoms but it has recently conformed to the style that has become common in Morocco losing those features and becoming longer.
+The qashshab, a long, straight blouse of thick white wool, without sleeves or a hood, is still worn.

-The Jebala favour pointed-toed leather slippers.
+The Jebala favour the babouches, pointed-toed leather slippers.
 Natural light brown, yellow and white are the most common colours.
-Reed hats are another traditional feature of Jebala dress for both men and women.
-Women's hats are often adorned with woven woollen tassels and roping in black, white and red variations.